kyverno/website/content/en/docs/Writing policies/verify-images.md

                 -----END CERTIFICATE-----
 ```

-This enables use cases where in an enterprise with a private CA all each team has their own leaf certificate used for signing their images, and a global policy is used to verify all images signatures.
+This enables use cases where, in an enterprise with a private CA, each team has their own leaf certificate used for signing their images, and a global policy is used to verify all images signatures.

 ### Signing images using certificates